Head Lice Fact Sheet

 - Many brands of pyrethrin-based shampoo products (“Rid,” “R&C,” “Triple-X,” etc.) which are also available OTC

-With all of these products, the lice are often killed with one treatment; however a second treatment seven to 10 days later is often necessary to ensure all of the nits are killed.
-Because of increasing numbers of reports of treatment failure with the OTC products, make sure instructions on the product label are being carefully followed and talk to your health care provider if lice persist.
+With all of these products, the lice are often killed with one treatment; however, a second treatment seven to 10 days later is often necessary to ensure all of the nits are killed.
+Because of increasing numbers of reports of treatment failure with the OTC products, make sure to carefully follow all the instructions on the product label and talk to your health care provider if lice persist.
 Additional prescription alternatives are available.

 What are some examples of alternative treatments?

 Many alternatives to OTC or prescription head lice control products have been suggested.
 Although there is little scientific information to support these methods, successful treatment has been reported using several alternative treatments when conventional treatments haven’t worked, or when there is a concern about the toxicity of using head lice control products repeatedly.
 The Minnesota Department of Health cannot recommend these treatments without further evidence of their effectiveness.
 However, we feel it is important to mention some of the more commonly used methods.